Associate Producer News And Public Affairs

 About WLRN Public Media:

 WLRN is an award-winning public radio and television station.
 We are based in Miami and cover South Florida from the Palm Beaches to Key West, and we are Florida’s largest public radio station.
-WLRN News is a daily broadcast radio and multimedia news operation producing 24 newscasts Monday through Friday for WLRN 91.3 FM, 91.5 FM in the Florida Keys, 101.9 FM in the Palm Beaches and digital content for WLRN.org.
+WLRN News is a daily broadcast radio and multimedia news operation on WLRN 91.3 FM, 91.5 FM in the Florida Keys, 101.9 FM in the Palm Beaches, and reporting digital content for WLRN.org and social media platforms.